flairNLP/flair/resources/docs/TUTORIAL_TAGGING_NER.md

 print(sentence)
 ```

-As you can see, it's the same code, just with 'ner-large' as model instead of 'ner'.
+As you can see, it's the same code, just with '**ner-large**' as model instead of '**ner**'.
 This model also works with most languages.

-Hint: If you want the fastest model we ship, you can also try 'ner-fast'.
+*Hint: If you want the fastest model we ship, you can also try 'ner-fast'.*

 ## Tagging Entities in Non-English Text